Riqky/portfolio/_pages/whid.md

 ```powershell
 PrinteLine:C:\Windows\System32\wscript.exe "C:\Users\admin\AppData\Roaming\..\Local\Microsoft\Windows\0\start.vbs" "C:\Users\admin\AppData\Local\Microsoft\Windows\0\wincore.exe"
 ```

 This is simply the content of the shortcut.

 We end the script with `exit`, so the user does not see that something is up.
-Currenty, the script consists of multiple lines executed in powershell, but if it is rewritten to one powershell command that runs in the background, this injection can take only a few seconds to be ready.
+Currently, the script consists of multiple lines executed in powershell, but if it is rewritten to one powershell command that runs in the background, this injection can take only a few seconds to be ready.
 The execution then happens on the background, even when the usb is pulled out.